faizan003/SarvOne/README.md

-# 🚀 SecureVerify - India's Digital Identity & Governance Platform
+# 🚀 SarvOne - India's Digital Identity & Governance Platform

-**SecureVerify** is a revolutionary end-to-end digital identity and governance platform that transforms how Indian citizens interact with government services, financial institutions, and educational organizations.
+**SarvOne** is a revolutionary end-to-end digital identity and governance platform that transforms how Indian citizens interact with government services, financial institutions, and educational organizations.
 Built with Laravel, FastAPI, Tailwind CSS, and blockchain technology.

 ## 🎯 Features